James Barlow (1759/60 – 1810 or later)

 Map details

-In the upper left corner is an inset map of Iceland.
+In the upper left corner is a rectangular inset map of Iceland.
 The text above says: „Iceland Isle Drawn to the same Scale“.
-Underneath a mileage scale is placed.
+Underneath a distance scale is placed.

 Along the coastline of Iceland there are several place names of fjords and villages, in the interior only three: the bishoprics Skalholt (with a church symbol) and Holar („Hola“) and „M‘t Hekla“.